When Should I Think About Filing For Bankruptcy?

 When you file bankruptcy, everything you own technically becomes property of the bankruptcy estate.
-HOWEVER, THERE IS AN ARRAY OF EXEMPTIONS WHICH ALLOW YOU TO KEEP ALL, OR AT LEAST MOST OF WHAT YOU OWN.
-If you have lived in North Carolina for at least 2 years before you file your case, you can keep the property listed below.
-If you have moved to North Carolina in the last 2 years, Doug Wickham can help you determine how much property you can exempt and keep.
+HOWEVER, THERE IS AN ARRAY OF EXEMPTIONS THAT ALLOW YOU TO KEEP ALL, OR AT LEAST MOST, OF WHAT YOU OWN.
+If you have lived in North Carolina for at least two years before you file your case, you can keep the property listed below.
+If you have moved to North Carolina in the last two years, Doug Wickham can help you determine how much property you can exempt and keep.
 Contact him from this site or call him at 919-239-0488.

 The most important NC exemptions are:

-You can discuss your situation with an experienced and caring bankruptcy attorney by contacting through this site or by calling Doug Wickham at 919-239-0488.
+You can discuss your situation with an experienced and caring bankruptcy attorney by contacting Wickham Law through this site or by calling Doug Wickham at 919-239-0488.
 Initial consultations are free.
 An initial phone call can usually clarify whether you should move forward.
-You should have enough information so that Doug Wickham can understand what you own, what you owe, and what your income situation is.
-Once Doug Wickham understands the specifics of your situation, he can recommend the best course of action for you.
+You should have enough information so that attorney Wickham can understand what you own, what you owe, and what your income situation is.
+Once he understands the specifics of your situation, he can recommend the best course of action for you.
 If you decide to file a case, it can be prepared and completed with minimal office contact.

 Things that you might bring to your initial consultation:

 - Recent pay stubs and other sources of income info

 - A list of what your debts are, including the amount owed, monthly payment and how far behind

 - Any court or foreclosure papers that have been served on you